 Kate’s outfit:

-The reception is private with no press in attendance, which makes it difficult to write about Kate’s glamorous look.
+The 2017 reception was private with no press in attendance, which makes it difficult to write about Kate’s glamorous look.
 Sadly, there are only a few photos of the Duchess entering the reception by car.
-As such, we don’t know anything about her white sparkly gown (which is a shame!).
+As such, we don’t know anything about her sparkly gown (which is a shame!).

 We can see Kate wore the Pearl and Diamond earrings from Princess Diana’s personal collection.
 They’re often referred to as the ‘Collingwood’ earrings, named after the jewellery company who made the earrings and sent them as a gift for Diana on her wedding day.